Hochschild cohomology of generalised Grassmannians: Preliminaries

-\paragraph{Equivariant vector bundles and Borel--Weil--Bott.} For a partial flag variety there exists an equivalence~$\coh^G G/P\cong\rep P$ of monoidal abelian categories between the category of equivariant vector bundles on~$G/P$ and the category of finite-dimensional representations of~$P$ \cite{MR1074782,MR1621314}.
-As~$P$ is not reductive, the category~$\rep P$ is not semisimple and its representation theory is hard to understand.
-An interesting full subcategory of~$\rep P$ is given by that of the completely reducible representations, which is semisimple.
-To understand it we use the Levi quotient~$L\coloneqq P/U$ where~$U$ is the unipotent radical, and we have the picture
+of monoidal abelian categories between the category of $G$-equivariant vector bundles on~$G/P$ and the category of finite-dimensional representations of~$P$ \cite{MR1074782,MR1621314}; under this equivalence a $G$-equivariant vector bundle $E$ is sent to its fiber $E_{[P]}$ at the point $[P] \in G/P$.
+As $P$ is not reductive, the category~$\rep P$ is not semisimple and its representation theory is hard to understand.
+An interesting full subcategory of~$\rep P$ is given by $\rep^\semisimple P$, with objects the completely reducible representations, which is a semisimple category.
+We have